mirryi/dotfiles/README.md

 - [ ] Maybe remove unused packages that do only XDG compliance fixes.
 - [x] Make more modular and more customizable.
 - [ ] Complete documentation of local variables.
+- [ ] Split documentation into files in packages?